shinhugh/raytracer/README.md

     ```shell
     g++ -I [path to dir containing header files] -c my_code.cpp
     ```
+    If you decide to keep the files in multiple directories, use multiple instances of `-I [path]`.

 5. When building an executable, add the options `-L [path]` and `-l [library]` as the following: